UUoocl/MediaPipe_for_OBS/README.md

 ### Create a Browser Source
 Load a local html file with an event listener.
 The landmarks will be sent as an evnt named "pose-landmarks".
+See the creative example folder for example HTML pages.
 ![image](https://github.com/UUoocl/MediaPipe_for_OBS/assets/99063397/6d158908-8a9d-41de-b0e1-e775edab998c)